penumbra-zone/penumbra/docs/protocol/src/assets.md

 Alternatively, this can be thought of as a commitment to a (sparse) vector recording the amount of every possible asset type, almost all of whose coefficients are zero.

-## Binding Signatures

-Finally, we'd like to be able to prove that a certain value commitment $C$ is a commitment to $0$.
-One way to do this would be to prove knowledge of an opening to the commitment, i.e., producing $\widetilde{v}$ such that $$C = [\widetilde{v}] \widetilde{V} = \operatorname{Commit}(0, \widetilde{v}).$$  But this is exactly what it means to create a Schnorr signature for the verification key $C$, because a Schnorr signature is a proof of knowledge of the signing key in the context of the message.

-Therefore, we can prove that a value commitment is a commitment to $0$ by treating it as a `decaf377-rdsa` verification key and using the corresponding signing key (the blinding factor) to sign a message.
-This also gives a way to bind value commitments to a particular context (e.g., a transaction), by using the context as the message to be signed, in order to, e.g., ensure that value commitments cannot be replayed across transactions.

 [multi_asset]: https://github.com/zcash/zips/blob/626ea6ed78863290371a4e8bc74ccf8e92292099/drafts/zip-user-defined-assets.rst
 [ADR001]: https://docs.cosmos.network/master/architecture/adr-001-coin-source-tracing.html